 Theosophy was originally synonymous with our modern definition of theology and was decidedly Christian.
 Jakob Boehme, the 17th century German Christian mystic who penned The Signature of All Things, is considered a theosophist writer.
 By the 19th century, the name “theosophy” was adopted for the spiritual system promoted by Helena Blavatsky.
 Theosophy encompasses a wide range of views, which I plan to explore occasionally as they arise in Ulysses.
 For our purposes today, Joyce was particularly intrigued by theosophical beliefs in reincarnation and the cyclical nature of the universe, very much in line with his interest in Vico’s cyclical view of history.

-It can be inferred that this particular reading guide’s interest in Blavatsky and Olcott was likely Joyce’s choice.
+It can be inferred that this particular reading guide’s interest in Blavatsky and Olcott was likely endorsed by Joyce.

 As mentioned above, theosophy draws on the beliefs and practices of many traditions.
 One such tradition is the hermetic magical tradition.
 In multiple instances where theosophy is mentioned directly, it is mentioned in tandem with or equated with hermeticism, so we should have some knowledge of that tradition as well in order to understand Ulysses, and if you’re up to the challenge, Finnegans Wake.

 A great example of this can be found on page 188 of my copy, in which Stephen is describing Russell in his mind:

 Yogibogeybox in Dawson chambers.
 Isis Unveiled….
 The faithful hermetists await the light, ripe for chelaship, ringroundabout him.

 We see Isis Unveiled mentioned by name, and then a few lines later, “hermetists” (hermeticists) referenced directly.